ESCO Technologies (NYSE:ESE) Issues FY 2022 Earnings Guidance

 ESCO Technologies (NYSE:ESE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $3.10-$3.20 for the period, compared to the consensus EPS estimate of $3.09.
 The company issued revenue guidance of -.ESCO Technologies also updated its Q3 2022 guidance to $0.84-$0.91 EPS.

-ESCO Technologies (NYSE:ESE – Get Rating) last issued its quarterly earnings results on Monday, May 9th.
-The scientific and technical instruments company reported $0.65 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.54 by $0.11.
-The firm had revenue of $204.90 million for the quarter, compared to analysts’ expectations of $189.67 million.
-ESCO Technologies had a return on equity of 6.76% and a net margin of 8.24%.
-The firm’s revenue for the quarter was up 22.7% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.59 EPS.
-Research analysts predict that ESCO Technologies will post 3.1 earnings per share for the current year.

-ESE has been the subject of a number of analyst reports.
-Zacks Investment Research downgraded shares of ESCO Technologies from a buy rating to a hold rating in a research report on Tuesday, March 8th.
-StockNews.com started coverage on shares of ESCO Technologies in a report on Thursday, March 31st.
-They set a hold rating for the company.
-Finally, TheStreet lowered ESCO Technologies from a b rating to a c+ rating in a report on Tuesday, February 8th.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, July 19th.
+Investors of record on Tuesday, July 5th will be paid a dividend of $0.08 per share.
+The ex-dividend date of this dividend is Friday, July 1st.
+This represents a $0.32 dividend on an annualized basis and a yield of 0.50%.
+ESCO Technologies’s payout ratio is currently 13.17%.

-A number of institutional investors have recently added to or reduced their stakes in ESE.
-Squarepoint Ops LLC boosted its stake in shares of ESCO Technologies by 70.5% during the 4th quarter.
-Squarepoint Ops LLC now owns 11,133 shares of the scientific and technical instruments company’s stock worth $1,002,000 after acquiring an additional 4,604 shares in the last quarter.
-MetLife Investment Management LLC grew its holdings in ESCO Technologies by 54.4% in the first quarter.
-MetLife Investment Management LLC now owns 13,675 shares of the scientific and technical instruments company’s stock valued at $956,000 after purchasing an additional 4,820 shares during the last quarter.
-Sei Investments Co. increased its position in shares of ESCO Technologies by 9.2% in the first quarter.
-Sei Investments Co. now owns 11,123 shares of the scientific and technical instruments company’s stock valued at $802,000 after buying an additional 941 shares in the last quarter.
-Jane Street Group LLC acquired a new position in shares of ESCO Technologies during the 3rd quarter worth $787,000.
-Finally, Zacks Investment Management purchased a new stake in shares of ESCO Technologies in the 4th quarter worth about $666,000.
-93.65% of the stock is owned by institutional investors.
+Hedge funds have recently bought and sold shares of the business.
+Morgan Stanley grew its position in shares of ESCO Technologies by 41.4% during the second quarter.
+Morgan Stanley now owns 170,305 shares of the scientific and technical instruments company’s stock worth $15,977,000 after acquiring an additional 49,873 shares during the last quarter.
+LPL Financial LLC boosted its stake in ESCO Technologies by 11.0% during the 3rd quarter.
+LPL Financial LLC now owns 4,750 shares of the scientific and technical instruments company’s stock valued at $370,000 after purchasing an additional 469 shares during the period.
+Jane Street Group LLC bought a new position in ESCO Technologies in the 3rd quarter worth about $787,000.
+Janus Henderson Group PLC acquired a new stake in shares of ESCO Technologies in the third quarter valued at approximately $202,000.
+Finally, JPMorgan Chase & Co. raised its holdings in shares of ESCO Technologies by 167.2% during the fourth quarter.
+JPMorgan Chase & Co. now owns 42,335 shares of the scientific and technical instruments company’s stock valued at $3,809,000 after buying an additional 26,490 shares during the last quarter.
+Institutional investors own 93.65% of the company’s stock.

 About ESCO Technologies (Get Rating)